 Enter Bird's Name in Search Box:

-The White-winged Crossbill lives more north than the Red Crossbill and is not likely to migrate into the southern states such as the Red Crossbill when the food supply becomes scarce.
+The White-winged Crossbill lives more north than the Red Crossbill and is not likely to migrate into the southern states such as the Red Crossbill will, when the food supply becomes scarce.

 The crossbills are nomads and follow the pine and spruce cones as they harvest and mature.
 They have no real nesting schedule, unlike most birds who tend to nest in Spring.
 The abundance of cone seeds plays a major role as to when they will decide to lay their eggs and raise their young rather than what month of the year it is.